Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Injury can damage the tendons and muscles in the lower back.
 Pushing and pulling sports, such as weight lifting or football, can lead to a lumbar strain.
 In addition, sports that require sudden twisting of the lower back, such as in tennis, basketball, baseball, and golf, can lead to this injury.
 Certain risk factors, such as excessive lower back curvature, forward-tilted pelvis, weak back, or abdominal muscles, and tight hamstrings, can increase the risk for this injury.

 The following are the most common symptoms of a lumbar strain.
 However, each person may experience symptoms differently.
 Symptoms may include:

 The symptoms of a lumbar strain may resemble other conditions and medical problems.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-Specific treatment for a lumbar strain will be determined by your doctor based on:
+Specific treatment for a lumbar strain will be discussed with you by your healthcare provider based on:

 Treatment may include:

 Medicines, such as anti-inflammatories and spinal injections, may also be used to relieve pain and inflammation.

 Call your healthcare provider if any of the following happen:

 Contact your healthcare provider immediately for the following: